Historical Drawings – Are They Accurate?

 Grand Portal facing east.
 This is a companion photo to the one above, both taken inside the Portal.

 All of these pictures came dated 1892.
-Unfortunately I do not have the names of who these originally belonged to.
+Unfortunately, I do not have the names of who these originally belonged to.
 Looking at the picture it can be seen that they had an exceptionally calm day for their sight-seeing.
 Unusual water for Lake Superior.

 Chapel Rock and River, 1892.
 This is one of the major destinations of early sight-seers.
 It sill is to this day.

-In the early days travellers would set out from William’s Landing on Grand Island for their Pictured Rocks expeditions.
+In the early days travelers would set out from William’s Landing on Grand Island for their Pictured Rocks expeditions.
 Often these were multi-day affairs with traditional campsites at Chapel Beach.
 There are campsites still there for modern-day hikers.
 Now it only takes a couple of hours to see the rocks.
-Back in 1892 it was much more of an adventure and took serious committment to arrive at the legendary Pictured Rocks.
+Back in 1892 it was much more of an adventure and took serious commitment to arrive at the legendary Pictured Rocks.

 Spray Falls in Pictured Rocks, 1892.
 This picture could be taken today.
 Very little has changed with Spray Falls over the years.